-4. The offer of compensation required by Section 7267.2 of the Government Code has been made to the owners of record.
+4. The offer of compensation required by Section 7267.2 of the Government Code has been made to the owner or owners of record.

-The County, through the Real Estate Division of the Public Works Department, has made an offer of just compensation to the owners of record for the rights required for this project.
-The offers were based on appraisals of the fair market value of the property rights being acquired.
-In this case, efforts were made to acquire each required property or property right through negotiated purchase and sale instead of condemnation.
-Attempts to negotiate a settlement involved discussions, and in some cases meetings, with the owners of record and/or their representatives.
-But the negotiations have not been successful, requiring the County to proceed with the adoption of this Resolution of Necessity to proceed with the Project.
+Since the Resolution No. 2021/67 was adopted, the subject property has been purchased by WC Properties (Edens), LLC.
+The County, through the Real Estate Division of the Public Works Department, has made an offer of just compensation to the new owner of record for the property rights being acquired for this Project by this resolution of necessity.
+The offer was based on an appraisal of the fair market value of the property rights being acquired.

+Efforts were made to acquire the property rights through negotiated purchase and sale instead of condemnation.
+Attempts to negotiate a settlement with the owners of record and/or their representatives have not been successful.